jbush001/NyuziProcessor/software/apps/sceneview/README.md

 This is a viewer for [Wavefront .OBJ files](http://en.wikipedia.org/wiki/Wavefront_.obj_file).
-The emulator will run it if you type:
+The emulator is run by typing:

     make run

 The makefile invokes the 'make_resource_py.py' script.
-This reads the OBJ file and associated textures and write out 'resource.bin'.
+This reads the OBJ file and associated textures and writes out 'resource.bin', which the viewer program loads.
 The MODEL_FILE variable in the makefile selects which OBJ file to read.
-The viewer program loads this and renders it.

-If the model does not contain normals, the script will generate them.
+If the model does not contain normals, the script will compute them.

 The Sponza model is from this repository: